priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 ####Message Metadata

 To add metadata for a message, send the metadata object inside the message object while sending message.
-The same metadata object will be received in message list api with message objet.
+The same metadata object will be received in message list api with message object.
 The metadata object is a map with string keys and values.

 **Sample Message Object Json with Metadata**: